finance calculator

 Deep dive

-See how much FSA balance rolls over, how much you’d forfeit, and the tax savings you keep or lose based on your tax rate.
+Use this FSA rollover vs spend calculator to see how much of your flexible spending account balance rolls over, how much you’d forfeit, and how much tax savings you keep or lose at your tax rate.

-Use it to decide whether to spend down your FSA before the deadline.
+It’s a simple way to decide whether to spend down your FSA before the deadline and to right‑size next year’s election based on actual usage.

 FAQs

-What if my plan has a grace period?
+What if my plan offers a grace period instead of a rollover?

 Does this include payroll tax savings?